ViniGodoy/music-server/README.md

 # music-server
-Music Server for Spring Boot classes
+Music Server for Spring Boot project

+# Instalation options

+Use IntelliJ Maven to do it.